LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/03-high-risk-and-vulnerable-people.md

 ### 3-22 Why do adolescents have a bigger chance of having problems with mental health?

 Adolescence is a time of big change to both their brains and bodies.
-This changes can be frightening and very stressful if the adolescent feels unsupported:
+These changes can be frightening and very stressful if the adolescent feels unsupported:

 - Puberty is frightening if adolescents do not understand why their feelings, behaviour and bodies are changing so quickly.
 - This is the life stage where children move away emotionally from their parents and start to connect with people outside their home.
 Friends become very important to them.
 - Adolescents will often ‘show off’ and try to impress others as they try to fit in and make friends.
 - Adolescents fear failure and are easily shamed.
 They are deeply affected by rejection, stigma and bullying.
 - Body changes can make adolescents very aware of how they look.
 They are easily embarrassed and will often compare themselves to others.
 - The sex organs are growing and developing.
-This makes adolescents think a lot about sex.
+This makes adolescents think about sex a lot.
 However, they are not yet physically or emotionally ready for sex.
 - Adolescents can be very confused by their strong emotions and sexual thoughts, and may worry about their sexuality, especially if they don’t have someone they trust to talk to.
 - Social media, television and advertising can be harmful because some adolescents develop unrealistic ideas and expectations about life.
 This can make them feel like a failure.
 - Alcohol and other substances can change the way the brain grows and develops, and this will also change the way the adolescent thinks and behaves.